 |Product||Current Terms and Rates||Minimum Balance for APY|

 The Fountain Trust Company Bank offers several deposit products like savings accounts, checking accounts and CDs that provide you with many options to manage your money.
 The Fountain Trust Company does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
 The Fountain Trust Company's CD rates are fair in comparison to the national average.Back to Overview

 Find a The Fountain Trust Company Near Me

-The Fountain Trust Company has 15 physical locations in the U.S.Back to Overview
+The Fountain Trust Company has 15 physical branches across the U.S.Back to Overview